We have compiled a few of the questions we are frequently asked about US Financial Aid.

 For continuing students, exit counselling will refresh your understanding of your rights, responsibilities and obligations before planning any loans for your study in the next academic year.

-If you wish to decrease or cancel your loan, please contact the Financial Aid team at UEA before the dates stated on your Offer of Funds letter.
+If you wish to decrease or cancel your loan, please contact the US Financial Aid team at UEA in line with the dates stated on your Offer of Funds letter where possible.

 However, you are entitled to decide to decrease or cancel your loan at any time during your loan period.
 If you are thinking about this, please email us on usfinaid@uea.ac.uk and we can provide you with further details.